hannahgz/student-store/README.md

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

 Thank you to Vincent (our primary TA) for continuing to answer my endless questions.
 Thank you to Phineas and Yilika for also being incredibly helpful.
-Thanks to Lucas and Nicole for help with features and to my intern neighbor Kimberly for all of her help with CSS/styling.

 Thank you also to Mohan and Sunil for their continued support and bigger picture understanding of my internship as a whole!